Trackwork Handbook

 4. Testing for track perpendicularity to endplate horizontally can also be done with a carpenter’s “L” square or a combination square.

 Position with one leg against the side of the rail or ties and the other leg along the length of the endplate.
 Correcting problems in this case is more difficult.
 Either the track position must be corrected or the endplate modified.
-Of the two, it seems as though the track would be easier to adjust, although on a finished, ballasted module, even that is a daunting task.
+Of the two, it seems as though the track would be easier to adjust.

 5. The best solution is to avoid these errors in the first place.